Partner Organisation Links

 Quinton Methodist Church supports Christian Aid Week through a fund-raising lunch and other activities.

-Find out more about about the work of Christian Aid here.
+Find out more about about this work on Christian Aid website.

 MHA (formerly known as Methodist Homes for the Aged) was founded in 1943 by Rev Walter Hall and the Methodist Church as an independent charity to provide care, support and accommodation for older people in need.